-Luanda Beach, Western Kenya—On a particularly bright and sunny day, Evalyn Augi bravely confronts the sweltering heat donned in a "USAID Nuru Ya Mtoto DREAMS Mentor" denim apron.
-Navigating around fishing boats along the pristine sands of Luanda Beach in Homa Bay County, bordering the vast Lake Victoria in Western Kenya, Miss Augi embarks on a vital task.
+Luanda Beach, Western Kenya—Evalyn Augi has been a dedicated mentor since 2021 to 60 girls supported under the President's Emergency Plan for AIDS Relief (PEPFAR) through the Determined, Resilient, Empowered, AIDS-free, Mentored, and Safe (DREAMS) initiative.
+On a particularly bright and sunny day, Evalyn Augi bravely confronts the sweltering heat donned in a "USAID Nuru Ya Mtoto DREAMS Mentor" denim apron.
+Navigating around fishing boats along the pristine sands of Luanda Beach in Homa Bay County, bordering the vast Lake Victoria in Western Kenya, she embarks on a vital task.

 According to the 2020 Kenya AIDS Response Progress Report, at 19.1 percent, Homa Bay County has the highest HIV prevalence in the country—almost fourfold higher than the national average of 4.5 percent.
 Of particular concern, AGYW constitute nearly a quarter (22 percent) of this burden in the county, emphasizing the significance of unique challenges faced by this age group in the context of HIV prevention and care.

-To address this challenge, the government of Kenya is working with the US President’s Emergency Plan for AIDS Relief (PEPFAR) through the Determined, Resilient, Empowered, AIDS-free, Mentored, and Safe (DREAMS) initiative.
-This collaboration is specifically implemented through the USAID Nuru Ya Mtoto in Homa Bay and Migori Counties.
-The initiative is rolling out a comprehensive approach that focuses on educating adolescent girls and young women, thereby reducing their vulnerability.
+To address this challenge, the government of Kenya is working with PEPFAR to implement the DREAMS initiative through the United States Agency for International Development (USAID) Nuru Ya Mtoto project in Homa Bay and Migori Counties.
+The initiative is rolling out a comprehensive approach that focuses on educating AGYW, thereby reducing their vulnerability.

-Since October 2022, PATH’s USAID Nuru Ya Mtoto project has engaged 721 other mentors like Evalyn who have conducted 682 outreach activities, reaching 18,346 typical male sex partners of AGYW with HIV prevention services and education.
+Since October 2022, PATH’s USAID Nuru Ya Mtoto project has engaged 721 other mentors like Evalyn who have conducted 682 outreach sessions, reaching 18,346 male sex partners of AGYW with HIV prevention services and education.

 “In my community, women are not expected to be vocal on issues like HIV, yet it affects all of us.
 After my sessions, I get excited to see men take up HIV self-test kits and condoms, which most of them now know how to use.
 They are more enlightened and aware of their health,” Evalyn said.